 We're here to help you and your child navigate the admissions process from start to finish.

 The 7 Plus maths paper correlates quite closely with the Year 2 National Curriculum Maths Syllabus.
-However, because the exam is sat halfway through Year 2, your child must learn the remainder of the Year 2 Maths topics before they have been taught in class.
+However, because the exam is sat halfway through Year 2, your child must learn the remainder of the Year 2 Maths topics before they are taught them in class.
 For the most competitive schools, 7 Plus questions will include topics from Year 3 and beyond.
 The majority of the paper involves mental arithmetic and tests the four operations.
 Additionally, it will typically include mathematical puzzles and wordy maths problems to unpick and solve.
-As a rule of thumb, ensure your child has covered the following topics confidently.
+As a rule of thumb, ensure your child has covered the following topics confidently:

 Verbal Reasoning tests a child’s understanding of the complexity and nuance of language.
 By far the best long-term preparation for Verbal Reasoning success is to create a daily reading habit with your child.
 Vocabulary acquisition is a slow process and cannot be crammed into a few months at the end of Year 2.